keerthana777z/Breast-Cancer-Detection-Application/README.md

    npm start
    ```

-## Local Deployment with CI/CD Pipeline
+## Docker Deployment with CI/CD Pipeline

-This project uses GitHub Actions for a complete CI/CD pipeline that automatically runs the application locally:
+This project uses GitHub Actions for a complete CI/CD pipeline that automatically builds, tests, and deploys the application:

 - **Continuous Integration**: Automatically runs tests and builds Docker images on every push and pull request
-- **Local Deployment**: Starts both frontend and backend servers locally
+- **Continuous Deployment**: Pushes Docker images to Docker Hub and deploys the application
-- **Automatic Launch**: Opens the application in a browser after deployment
+- **Docker Compose**: Uses Docker Compose for orchestrating the application containers

 ### Pipeline Workflow